Natural Supplements to Help Dogs Sleep

 Sleep is a vital component of a dog’s health.
 It’s not just about getting enough rest; your pet needs to have quality sleep as well.
 If you notice your furry friend having trouble dozing off, it could be a sign of underlying health issues or an indication that they aren’t comfortable in their surroundings.
 Fortunately, there are natural supplements to help dogs sleep without resorting to pharmaceuticals.

-In this article, we’ll discuss some sleep aids you can use at home, including essential oils and herbs, that can improve your dog’s quality of sleep and potentially help with falling asleep.
+In this article, we’ll discuss how to help a dog sleep through the night and some sleep aids you can use at home, including essential oils and herbs, that can improve your dog’s quality of sleep and potentially help with falling asleep.

-We’ll also share some information on how much sleep dogs need, canine insomnia, and how to encourage good sleeping habits.
+We’ll also share some information on how much sleep dogs need, canine sleep disorders, and how to encourage good sleeping habits.

 There’s no magic number when it comes to how much sleep your dog needs each night because every dog is different.
 Some dogs need more sleep than others, while some dogs require less rest than others during the day as well as at night.